JujuAdams/Vinyl/docs/5.0/Gain-Functions.md

 Sets the gain of a [voice](Voice) or [label](Label).

-If an voice is specified, the voice gain is set.
+If a voice is specified, the voice gain is set.
 This gain is independent of, for example, label gain, asset gain, and system gain.

 If a label is specified, the gain for the label is set.
 This will immediately impact all current voices assigned to that label, and will impact future voices too.